imsowjanya/Project-on-Building-and-Deploying-a-Node.js-Application-with-Docker-on-Ubuntu/README.md

 ![image](https://user-images.githubusercontent.com/63364609/233578333-eecf8886-ba78-4204-bb4c-f1637a24aee6.png)

 Step 2 : Clone the code from Github
 The code for the project is cloned from GitHub using the command 'git clone <repository_url>'.
-In this case, the repository URL is https://github.com/LondheShubham153/node-todo-cicd.git
+In this case, the repository URL is, https://github.com/LondheShubham153/node-todo-cicd.git

  ![image](https://user-images.githubusercontent.com/63364609/233578384-4fa7f2b1-4d12-4b5d-af3c-7f82942279a2.png)